 2. Greenwich is very near New York City (45 minutes away)

 Driving from Greenwich to Manhattan is also very convenient.
 The drive from downtown Greenwich to Midtown Manhattan is only an hour and 7 minutes.
 It’s an easy drive down I-95 South.
-Or you can always catch an Uber into the city.
+Or, if you are like me, just catch an Uber into the city.

 3. Beautiful Greenwich Beaches and Private Islands

-The Greenwich beaches are one of the main reasons why people move to Greenwich.
+The Greenwich beaches are one of the main reasons why I moved to Greenwich.
 Greenwich residents are lucky, they have access to not just one beach but two beaches and two islands!
-Can you believe Greenwich residents have their own private islands?
-And because the beaches and islands are private, it’s never crowded at the beach!
-Sure, non-residents can buy day passes and parking passes but it’s expensive and not easy to buy so usually there are only Greenwich residents at the beach.

 The two beaches in Greenwich are Greenwich Point Park (also called Tod’s Point) and Byram Beach.
 Great Captain Island and Island Beach are the Town of Greenwich islands.